Learn how to prevent wildfires, manage your campfire, and how to check the status of trails before you hike while fires are burning.

 For more info check out: Leave No Trace's Minimize Campfire Impacts.

 Campfire safety: if it's too hot to touch, it's too hot to leave

 If you are in an area without a burn ban, make sure your campfire is built and put out responsibly.
 (Adapted from guidelines from the Gifford Pinchot and Mount Hood National Forests fire staff):

 - Make sure a campfire is allowed.
 Check to see if there is a burn ban in your county.

-- Use existing fire-rings where it is safe to do so.
-Don’t build fire-rings in roads.
+- Use existing fire rings where it is safe to do so.
+Don’t build fire rings on roads.

 - Make sure there are no overhanging tree branches near the fire.

-- Place rocks if available around pit.
+- Place rocks if available around the pit.
 When finished, put rocks back where they were found.